 In May 2014, the FASB issued guidance that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The guidance is based on the principle that an entity should recognize revenue to depict the transfer of goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to fulfill a contract.
-Numerous updates have been issued subsequent to the initial guidance that provide clarification on a number of specific issues as well as requiring additional disclosures.
-Entities have the option of using either a full retrospective or a modified retrospective approach for the adoption of the new standard, and this guidance becomes effective for the Company in its year ending December 31, 2018.
-The Company is still assessing the impact of the new guidance on its consolidated financial statements, as well as evaluating the disclosure requirements under the new standard.
-The Company expects to adopt the new standard using the modified retrospective method.
+Numerous updates have been issued subsequent to the initial guidance that provide clarification on a number of specific issues and require additional disclosures.